aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 - `Load Accounts` step: This step finds the Accelerator-managed accounts in AWS Organizations and stores the account key -- the key of the account in `mandatory-account-configs` or `workload-account-configs` object in the Accelerator config -- and account ID and other useful information in the `PBMMAccel-Parameters` table, `accounts/#` key and `accounts-items-count` key;
 - `Load Organizations` step: More or less the same as the `Load Accounts` step but for organizational units in AWS Organizations and stores the values in the `PBMMAccel-Parameters` table, `organizations` key;
 - `Load Limits` step: This step requests limit increases for Accelerator-managed accounts and stores the current limits in the the `PBMMAccel-Parameters` table, `limits` key.
-- `Store Phase X Output`: This step loads stack outputs from all existing `Phase` stacks and stores the outputs in the DynamoDB table `PBMMAccel-Outputs` and also leverages the DynamoDB table `PBMMAccel-Outputs-Utils`.
+- `Store Phase X Output`: This step loads stack outputs from all existing `Phase` stacks and stores the outputs in the DynamoDB table `PBMMAccel-Outputs`.

 Other data is passed through environment variables: